Thank you for your response

 The value for the collection of the tax will be the ‘Net Value Of Taxable Supplies.’
 This net taxable value will be calculated as under :

-E-commerce operators have to file GSTR-8 by 10th of the next month in which the tax was collected.
+e-Commerce operators have to file GSTR-8 by 10th of the next month in which the tax was collected.
 This return will only be filed once the tax collected has been deposited to the respective credit of the government.
-For instance, the due date for GSTR-8 for September 2018 is on the 10th of October 2018.
+For instance, the due date for GSTR-8 for March 2021 is on 10th April 2021.

 The details submitted by the operators in GSTR 8 will be available to all the suppliers in GSTR 2A.
 The supplies will be available GSTR 2A after the due date of filing GSTR-8.
+Note that these credit details will not be available in GSTR-2B return.
 The tax collected will be reflected in the electronic cash ledger of the respective suppliers.
 The suppliers can claim the credit accordingly after matching and reconciling their supplies with the details in GSTR 2A.

 From the government’s viewpoint, tax evasion will significantly reduce since the tax will be collected at each and every transaction.